AIPowerGrid/aipgcore-node/docs/services/aipgd.md

 ## Events
-The aipgcoin Service exposes two events via the Bus, and there are a few events that can be directly registered:
+The aipg Service exposes two events via the Bus, and there are a few events that can be directly registered:

 ```js
 node.services.aipgd.on('tip', function(blockHash) {